PhysicsInsight/Coding_examples/README.md

+#I have uploaded the HTML versions of the Jupyter Notebooks because some visualizations are not previewing well in Github

 # Python_library_projects
 The first file (AAPL) is a dataframe for Apple's stock, used at one point for a timeseries analysis, it is one of several files containing the dataframe analyzed in a Jupyter Notebook.
 The following "Analysis_with_..." files are work samples for either the proper Python language or the corresponding Python library.